drupalprojects/kalatheme/README.txt

  * If you are looking for a free and pre-made custom version of Bootstrap: http://bootswatch.com/

- * If you are looking to rool with a custom version of Bootstrap try out http://getbootstrap.com/customize/ https://drupal.org/node/2167149
+ * If you are looking to roll with a custom version of Bootstrap try out http://getbootstrap.com/customize/ https://drupal.org/node/2167149